Odoo Review: Best Open Source POS for Small Businesses

 Most Odoo reviews we have read online are positive, with a majority of users saying that Odoo is a complete system for their business—ecommerce, accounting, POS, HR, and ERP.
 They particularly like Odoo’s inventory and accounting features, remarking that these provide the most value.

-However, Odoo’s open source platform is a double-edged sword.
-While there are some that like the flexibility it gives, many still left feedback that it is not easy to set up and the user interface is unintuitive.
+However, while there are some that like the open-source flexibility Odoo gives, many still left feedback that it is not easy to set up and the user interface is unintuitive.
 Many also complained that its customer support team takes a long time to respond to requests.

 At the time of publication, Odoo reviews earned the following scores on popular user review sites: